fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 ---

 #### Ok, I must confess
 the title is built to draw people's attention, because you know, nowdays everything is done in a reactive fashion.
-RxJava is superhelpful, but *if we forget the ecosystem our apps are running into*, we are risking to forget the _proper_ way to implement some kind of tasks in Android.
+RxJava is superhelpful, but *if we forget the ecosystem our apps are running into*, we risk to forget the _proper_ way to implement certain tasks in Android.

 #### Why do we need a whole post about timers?
 Recently, I had to implement a countdown timer in Android.

-If you google for looking for ~~code to cut and paste~~ _inspiration_, you'll get a lot of results like:
+If you google for ~~code to cut and paste~~ _inspiration_, you'll get a lot of results like:

  - use a [countdown timer](https://developer.android.com/reference/android/os/CountDownTimer.html)
  - use a dyi implementation using handlers